vogt4nick/recipes.vogt4nick.com/src/en/entrees/eggs/poached-eggs.md

 === "Ingredients"
     * Eggs
     * Water
-    * 15 ml White Vinegar
+    * 1 T White Vinegar

 === "Directions"
     1. **Simmer water** and vinegar in a saucepan.
 Maintain a bare simmer for the duration of the operation.